Department Systems Analysis, Integrated Assessment and Modelling

 Mathematical Methods in Environmental Research

 Mathematical models help us increase our understanding and our predictive and control capabilities of complex environmental systems.
-Our team of physicists and mathematicians is engaged in the following two areas:
+Our team of physicists and engineers is engaged in the following two areas:

 Development of algorithms